AdiWiesel/ecg-afib-project/README.md

 ## Goal
-this projects aims to evaluate the performence of several machine learning methods to identify P WAVE absent and/or irregularly irregular R-R intervals , 2 of the main visible Characteristic of Atrial fibrilation.
+this projects aims to evaluate the performence of several machine learning methods to identify P WAVE absent and/or irregularly irregular R-R intervals , 2 of the main visible Characteristics of Atrial fibrilation.

 ## Project structure
 `ecg_basics.ipynb`: commented explaination of basic ECG interpetation and physiology behind it